 Ahoi Ashtami like many other fasting festivals is a popular ritual in India.
 Rural and urban households celebrate it with equal fervor.
 Though, rural women place more faith in it.

-It is a fast celebrating the bond of a mother and child.
-The mother observes fast for the well being and longevity of her children.
+It is a fast celebration of the bond between a mother and child.
+The mother observes fast for the well-being and longevity of her children.
 She breaks the fast only after sighting the stars at night.

 If this article helped you, then do spread the love.
 Share it with your friends and family.